Tech industry employees: We have a diversity problem?

 (The total adds up to more than 100 percent because respondents were allowed to write in multiple responses.)

-Eighty three percent said diversity and inclusion are important, while 84 percent said their colleagues also support.
+Eighty-three percent said diversity and inclusion are important, while 84 percent said their colleagues also support diversity in the workplace.

 In addition to basic fair play, diversity will prove increasingly important to the US tech industry, which is facing more than a half million in projected open jobs.
 The US isn't producing enough computer science professionals to fill those jobs, meaning the industry needs tech talent from all groups.